MehShlok/CompreRAG/README.md

 # Multi-Modal RAG Agentic System

 ## Overview
 This project is an educational tool designed to ingest course materials (slides, past exams) to predict exam questions and provide tailored answers.
 It is designed to run **entirely locally** using Ollama for privacy and zero cost.
+This was 99% vibe-coded (Antigravity ftw) in 2 hrs to generate question banks similar to course material and PYQs (Check QnA.md as an ex. generated for Computer Architecture).

 ## Architecture
 The system is built on the following pipelines: